Shopify/quilt/packages/react-effect/README.md

   }
   ```

+- `maxPasses`: a number that limits the number of render/ resolve cycles `extract` is allowed to perform.
+This option defaults to `5`.

 - `betweenEachPass`: a function that is called after a pass of your tree that did not "finish" (that is, there were still promises that got collected).
 This function can return a promise, and it will be waited on before continuing.
+It is called with a single argument: a `Pass` object, which contains the `index`, `finished`, `renderDuration` and `resolveDuration` of the just-completed pass.

 - `afterEachPass`: a function that is called after each pass of your tree, regardless of whether traversal is "finished".
 This function can return a promise, and it will be waited on before continuing.
+This function is called with the same argument as the `betweenEachPass` option.

 - `decorate`: a function that takes the root React element in your tree and returns a new tree to use.
 You can use this to wrap your application in context providers that only your server render requires.